 The difference in circuits' interpretation of "involving" (ACCA) and "prohibits" (§4B1.2(b)) has also resulted in a circuit conflict specifically related to whether a statute that encompasses an "offer to sell" a controlled substance qualifies as a "controlled substance offense" under the guidelines.
 The First, Fifth, and Eighth Circuits have held that state statutes that criminalize "offers to sell" qualify under the expansive language of "involving" in the ACCA's definition of a "serious drug offense."
-172 On the other hand, the Second, Fifth, Sixth, and Tenth Circuits have held that because §4B1.2(b)'s definition of a "controlled substance offense" does not include "offers to sell," state statutes that criminalize "offers to sell" sweep more broadly than the guidelines definition and are not "controlled substance offenses" under the guidelines.
-173
+170 On the other hand, the Second, Fifth, Sixth, and Tenth Circuits have held that because §4B1.2(b)'s definition of a "controlled substance offense" does not include "offers to sell," state statutes that criminalize "offers to sell" sweep more broadly than the guidelines definition and are not "controlled substance offenses" under the guidelines.
+171 in §4B1.2(b)); see also United States v.
+Bass, 996 F.3d 729, 742 (5th Cir.
+2021) (upholding predicates under ACCA based on prior precedent and Shular).

-172 See, e.g., United States v.
-Block, 935 F.3d 655, 656 (8th Cir.
-2019) (prior conviction for delivery of a controlled substance under Texas drug statute, which defines "deliver" to include offering to sell a controlled substance, is "related to or connected with" manufacturing, distributing, or possessing with intent to manufacture or distribute in the ACCA's definition of a "serious drug offense"); United States v.
+controlled substance under Texas drug statute, which defines "deliver" to include offering to sell a controlled substance, is "related to or connected with" manufacturing, distributing, or possessing with intent to manufacture or distribute in the ACCA's definition of a "serious drug offense"); United States v.
 Whindleton, 797 F.3d 105, 111 (1st Cir.
 2015) (New York drug statute that encompasses an offer to sell drugs is sufficiently related to distribution to qualify as a "serious drug offense" under the ACCA based on the expansive language of "involving," even if the defendant never possesses the drugs and the offer is not accepted); United States v.
 Bynum, 669 F.3d 880, 886 (8th Cir.
 2012) (the term "involving" is an expansive term that requires only that the prior Minnesota conviction be "related to or connected with" drug manufacture, distribution, or possession; concluding that "knowingly offering to sell drugs is a 'serious drug offense' under the ACCA"); Vickers, 540 F.3d at 364-66 (Texas drug statute that defines "deliver" to include offering to sell a controlled substance is sufficiently "related to or connected with" drug distribution to qualify as a "serious drug offense" under the ACCA).